wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 iterating through each of the spendings stored in SpendingList and comparing their dates to the respective daily, monthly, and yearly dates.

-### Deleting an entry
-The user deletes an entry by sending a delete command which specifies the index of the income/spending to be deleted.
-The income or spending will be deleted from its corresponding list using its index.

 <!-- Below this to keep -->

 ==============================================================================================================